 n.b.
 If you can mix the oil into the yogourt the day before, the flavours will blend more and the tzatziki will become more ‘garlicky’.

 Seed the cucumber and discard the seeds.
 Using the large side of a grater, grate the cucumber.

 tip: If it is watery, you can squeeze the excess water out before mixing it into the yogourt

-tip: if your cucumber has thick skin, you can peel off half the skin before grating.
+tip: if your cucumber has thick skin, you can peel off half or all of the skin before grating.

 Mix cucumber into the yogourt and oil mixture.